Geotab/sdk/src/software/guides/using-in-javascript.md

 ## MultiCall

 A MultiCall is a way to make several API calls against a server with a single HTTP request.
 This eliminates potentially expensive round trip costs.
-When making multiple calls, we recommend leveraging Multicall as much as possible - you may read further documentation on multicall here  https://geotab.github.io/sdk/software/guides/concepts/#multicall additionally, you can find a JS example of multicall here  https://geotab.github.io/sdk/software/guides/concepts/#api-client-support
+When making multiple calls, we recommend leveraging Multicalls as much as possible - you may read further documentation on multicalls here  https://geotab.github.io/sdk/software/guides/concepts/#multicall Additionally, you can find a JS example of multicall here  https://geotab.github.io/sdk/software/guides/concepts/#api-client-support

 ## A note about state